Blog

 James Macfarlane and Michael Johnson

-James and Michael are both 25 year veterans of the Book Publishing Industry
+James and Michael are both 25 year veterans of the book publishing Industry

 From June 2025, the European Accessibility Act (EAA) comes into force for all publishers in Europe selling more than €2m of digital products per year.

-Accessibility is the practice of making digital information, activities and content meaningful, and usable for as many people as possible.
-Particularly those with disabilities.
+Accessibility is the practice of making digital information, activities and content meaningful and usable for as many people as possible – particularly those with disabilities.

 Heading